Transforming Learning, Transforming Lives

 You will receive a huge range of support at the Academy to ensure you reach the grades of which you are capable.
 Staff who will support this process include:

-- Director of Sixth Form Mr Webbe, who will know what your predicted grades are, what level you are working at, and what you need to do if you are behind or need extra support.
+- Assistant Principal of Sixth Form Mr Walsh, who will know what your predicted grades are, what level you are working at, and what you need to do if you are behind or need extra support.

-- Pastoral Head of Sixth Form Mrs King, who will look after your wellbeing and support Mr Webbe in ensuring that all Sixth Form students are working at the level they should be.
+- Pastoral Manager of Sixth Form Ms King, who will look after your wellbeing and support Mr Walsh in ensuring that all Sixth Form students are working at the level they should be.

 - UCAS Application & Pathways Coordinator, Mr Owen.
 He will assist you with your personal statement, ensure you meet application deadlines and help to put together references for university applications and for apprenticships and other career options